-Answers from Jeffrey M. Thompson, M.D.
+Answer From Jeffrey M. Thompson, M.D.

 Possibly.
 Transcutaneous electrical nerve stimulation (TENS) is a therapy sometimes used to treat localized or regional pain.
 During TENS therapy, electrodes deliver electrical impulses to nearby nerve pathways — which can help control or relieve some types of pain.
-TENS is often used to treat osteoarthritis, chronic pain and postoperative pain.

 Jeffrey M. Thompson, M.D.

 - Johnson MI, et al. Transcutaneous electrical nerve stimulation (TENS) for fibromyalgia in adults.
 Cochrane Database of Systematic Reviews.
 2017. https://www.cochranelibrary.com.
 Accessed Aug.
 7, 2019.

 - Garcia AM, et al. Analgesic effects of transcutaneous electrical nerve stimulation (TENS) in patients with fibromyalgia.
 Primary Care.
 In press.
 Accessed Aug.
 7, 2019.

 - Coutaux A. Non-pharmacological treatments for pain relief: TENS and acupuncture.
 Joint Bone Spine.
 2017;84:657.

 - Goldenberg DL.
 Treatment of fibromyalgia in adults not responsive to initial therapies. https://www.uptodate.com/contents/search.
 Accessed Aug.
 7, 2019.